rpt09-orchid/meng-rooms/README.md

 + Adding ids only in Mongo
 + Adding ids in the .json file

-I learned that when you have a model in mongoose where unique is set - an index is automatically created for you.

 ###  Goal 2 - Generate 10 Million Records in PostGres Database and create api call